 There’s pride in knowing our landscape, our history, and our people, and when given the chance to do so, Albertans will share that story.

-Many podcast libraries are filled with subscriptions to niche and familiar topics, but not enough people are listening to the incredible stories being told right here in Alberta.
+Many podcast libraries are filled with subscriptions to niche and familiar topics, but not enough people are listening to the incredible stories being told right here on Alberta podcasts.

-Here are seven amazing podcasts recorded right here in Alberta, depending on what you’re in the mood to listen to.
+Here are nine amazing podcasts recorded right here in Alberta, depending on what you’re in the mood to listen to.

 For book club lovers

 The Read Along: A mini book club for your ears

 The Read Along, hosted by Anna and Scott, have designed their podcast to function like a book club without the pressure of having to keep up.
 They will announce a book they’ll be covering, and then each episode will be one chapter at a time.
 They never read ahead, and they release episodes weekly for you to follow along.

 In each episode, they banter, catch up with each other, and then talk about what they liked and didn’t like from the chapter, and how it affects the story overall — just like any book club.